digexp/MACM-SDK-android/README.md

 ### Allowing untrusted certificates with HTTPS connections

 By default, Android only allows trusted certificates whose certificate authority is in its trusted list.
-To disable this behavior, for instance to test with seff-signed certificates, the `allowUntrustedCertificates` flag must be set to `true', as follows:
+To disable this behavior, for instance to test with self-signed certificates, the `allowUntrustedCertificates` flag must be set to `true', as follows:

 ```java